 - green sanding sugar <=== This is where I bought my green sanding sugar!

-This drink is so easy there isn’t even a recipe!
-(So many people have asked for the recipe I’ve updated my article with this new information.
-Sorry I wasn’t specific enough earlier.)
+This drink is so easy there isn’t even a full printable recipe!
+(So many people have asked for the recipe I’ve updated my article with more details about amounts.
+I’m sorry I wasn’t specific enough earlier.
+Please leave a comment if you’d like to have a recipe card — if enough people ask, I’ll add that to this recipe.)

 Fill half of your pitcher with cranberry juice.
-Slowly fill to the top with ginger ale.
+Slowly fill to the top with ginger ale and stir gently with a wooden spoon.

 By the Punch Bowl